Course of Study

 Electives in Science may be offered yearly, rotate from year to year, or may not be offered in subsequent school years.
 When possible, this is noted in the course description.

-See Courses Offered Through The CEI for course description.
+Other Courses Offered Through The CEI.

 World Languages